 All parties are mandated by the Surrogate Agreement, including spouses or cohabitating partners, to be medically screened to protect the health and well-being of the Surrogate and the Child.

 The role of the attorney for the Intended Parents:

-- Administering the trust fund upon Intended Parent’s request.
+Administering the trust fund upon Intended Parent’s request, for an additional fee.